AKROGIS/PDS-Data-Management/ifsar_readmes/Update Process.md

     - Add no data masks to the dtm and dsm if needed (typically only along border).
 11. Update Overviews
     - If you made a copy, fix the paths of the writable copy of the overviews
+      - **Not required** toolbox will create necessary folders (paths to existing overviews need to be valid)
       - right click, `Remove` -> `Reset Relative Path`
       - right click, `Modify` -> `Repair...` and replace the X drive path to the overviews to the writable copy.